Empathetech-LLC/container-library/README.md

 # container-library

-The public section of Empathetech's Docker container library.
+The public section of the Empathetech (Docker) Container Library.

 # Contributing